-85. Reporting accountants must notify the corporation and ESFA if potential regularity or propriety matters that could affect ILR returns and associated claims come to their attention during their work.
-They should also notify the relevant MCA/GLA if devolved adult education funding is concerned.

-86. Where the reporting accountant has specific concerns over the regularity or propriety of income and expenditure at a corporation, they may, exceptionally, write to ESFA (and the MCA/GLA when relevant) and ask for a summary of any relevant matters, for example fraud and whistleblowing (if such information is not reasonably available from the corporation).

-87. The reporting accountant should consider whether they can rely on the work of a third party (such as internal auditors, if applicable), who has undertaken assurance reviews relevant to the objective of the regularity assurance engagement.
-It is a matter of professional judgement how much reliance the reporting accountant places on this work.

-88. ESFA does not require reporting accountants to maintain separate files in respect of the audit of the annual accounts and their regularity work.
+- 83. It will typically be most efficient to carry out regularity work in conjunction with, and at the same time as, the audit of the annual accounts. - 84.
+Regularity testing of the ILR return is not excluded from the reporting accountants' work.
+However, the reporting accountant may rely on the work they have undertaken on ESFA funding body grants and contracts in the financial statements audit to address the likelihood of relevant material irregularities in respect of funding generated through the ILR. - 85.
+The regularity and propriety work must include all corporation expenditure and income received, regardless of source.
+This includes any subsidiaries, or joint venture arrangements if that joint venture is consolidated within the group accounts.
+Reporting accountants will conduct their work on the subsidiary/joint venture in accordance with the framework of authorities that govern the subsidiary/joint venture.
+For example, if the subsidiary is a company, then Companies Act 2006 and any legislation or regulations relating to its operations will be applicable.
+If the reporting accountant identifies any matters of a regularity, propriety or compliance nature involving a subsidiary or joint venture, they must notify these to the corporation and to ESFA. - 86.
+Reporting accountants must notify the corporation and ESFA, if potential regularity or propriety matters that could affect ILR returns and associated claims come to their attention during their work.
+They should also notify the relevant MCA/GLA if devolved adult education funding is concerned. - 87.
+Where the reporting accountant has specific concerns over the regularity or propriety of income and expenditure at a corporation, they may, exceptionally, write to ESFA (and the MCA/GLA when relevant) and ask for a summary of any relevant matters, for example fraud and whistleblowing (if such information is not reasonably available from the corporation). - 88.
+The reporting accountant should consider whether they can rely on the work of a third party (such as internal auditors, if applicable), who has carried out assurance reviews relevant to the objective of the regularity assurance engagement.
+It is a matter of professional judgement how much reliance the reporting accountant places on this work. - 89.
+ESFA does not require reporting accountants to maintain separate files in respect of the audit of the annual accounts and their regularity work.
 As mentioned above, they can incorporate regularity sampling into the audit of the annual accounts.
 However, they will need to clearly document their regularity assurance work, including the objectives, methods, results / findings and conclusions for the testing, which underpins their assurance report on regularity.